wouterdebie/i2cssh/README.markdown

         - host2
         - ...

+Make sure the config file is valid YAML (e.g. use spaces instead of tabs)

 ## Known issues

 - i2cssh uses rb-appscript and that only seems to work on ruby 1.8.7 and breaks on 1.9.x